MiKTeX/docker-miktex-build-debian/README.md

-# Debian 9 Docker image with MiKTeX build environment
+# Debian 9 docker image with MiKTeX build environment

 ## Obtaining the image